 Circulation and Reserves:

-Inter-Library Loan: During the spring semester we will process requests for articles and book chapters that can be fulfilled electronically.
+Inter-Library Loan: During the summer semester we will process requests for articles and book chapters that can be fulfilled electronically.
 We will also attempt to supply eBooks when possible, but cannot guarantee these requests will be filled.
 For patrons living on or near campus, physical loan requests will be available on a limited basis.
 Please review the ILL book request form for more details about requesting physical loans.

 If you have any outstanding Interlibrary Loan books from last Spring, please return these as soon as possible.
 Returned ILLs can be placed in the book drop or shipped to the library.
 You can direct any questions about ILL books to email@example.com.

 Special Collections and Archives: During Drew’s move to virtual business operations, the Methodist Archives building and Wilson Reading Room will be closed to the public.
 Remote services are available to faculty, students, and researchers during this time.
 This includes scanning of items from Special Collections, University Archives, and the Methodist Library as well as research assistance via email.
 You can also set up a virtual consultation to integrate archival and primary source content into remote courses, schedule an instruction session for your remote class, and plan assignments or research projects for remote learners.
 Drew also has a number of online primary source databases that are available to all students and faculty.
 If you have any queries, questions, or needs please email the Special Collections Department at firstname.lastname@example.org or University Archives at email@example.com.